pouya-shekari/pouya-shekari/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; A junior front-end developer eager to learn and work in a team.
+- 🤔 &nbsp; A front-end developer eager to learn and work in a team.
 - 🎓 &nbsp; Graduated in Computer Engineering from Razi University of Kermanshah.
 - ✍️ &nbsp; Pursuing Graphic Design as hobbies.